• Skip to primary navigation

 Cheddar cheese on cracker with Spicy Baby Tomato & Sweet Pepper Chutney.

-What do you serve Spicy Baby Tomato & Sweet Pepper Chutney with?
+Serving Suggestions for Spicy Baby Tomato & Sweet Pepper Chutney

 Spicy Baby Tomato & Sweet Pepper Chutney in a jar with fork in it.